 - Biopsy of kidney tissue

 The complete blood count test looks at red blood cells, white blood cells, and platelets, as well as the amount of hemoglobin.
 This test may indicate anemia, which is a common symptom of lupus.
 It also can reveal a low number of white blood cells, which is also a possible indicator of lupus.
+Be sure to visit a doctor for a proper diagnosis and don’t rely on Dr Google for a symptoms checker.

 Read More: Anemia Treatment, Symptoms and Causes